huaweiatlas-test/CustomOperator/README.md

   1) Modify the DDK path in the makefile file of the custom_xxx/plugin/ directory.

-  2) Execute the source env_omg.sh file to set environment variables.
+  2) Modify the DDK path of env_omg.sh, execute the source env_omg.sh file to set environment variables.

   3) Run make clean;make in the custom_xxx/plugin/ directory.